News

 July 3, 2019

 New article coming soon!
-Excerpt: Connections among the input data, processing functions, and output predictions make up the artificial neutral network: the mathematical model by which the AI will make decisions.
+Excerpt: Connections among the input data, processing functions, and output predictions make up the artificial neural network: the mathematical model by which the AI will make decisions.

 January 9, 2018